GKN Aerospace Lawsuit — Garden Grove Chemical Spill: Your Legal Rights & Compensation

 Garden Grove Chemical Spill Evacuation Zone and Map

-The Garden Grove chemical spill evacuation zone has expanded multiple times since the incident began on May 21, 2026.
-The affected area covers portions of Garden Grove and nearby Orange County cities including Anaheim, Cypress, Stanton, Buena Park, and Westminster.
+The Garden Grove chemical spill evacuation zone expanded multiple times since the incident began on May 21, 2026.
+The affected area covered portions of Garden Grove and nearby Orange County cities including Anaheim, Cypress, Stanton, Buena Park, and Westminster.
 Residents in these communities were ordered to leave immediately, with many given little notice and unable to retrieve medications, pets, or essential items.

 For the most current Garden Grove chemical spill evacuation zone map and status updates, monitor:

-• The Orange County Fire Authority (OCFA) official communications
+- The Orange County Fire Authority (OCFA) official communications

-• The City of Garden Grove emergency alerts
+- The City of Garden Grove emergency alerts

-• Orange County Emergency Management
+- Orange County Emergency Management

 What Is Methyl Methacrylate (MMA)?
 Health Risks and Exposure Effects